navjots35/hydraai/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+### Beta Testing Feedback

+As this project is in beta, we especially value:

+- **Bug Reports**: Please report any issues you encounter
+- **Feature Requests**: Let us know what features would be most valuable
+- **Performance Feedback**: Share your experience with scaling decisions
+- **Configuration Suggestions**: Help improve default settings
+- **Documentation Improvements**: Suggest better explanations or examples

 ### Development Workflow

 1. Fork the repository
 2. Create a feature branch
 3. Make changes with tests
 4. Submit a pull request

+### Beta Testing Checklist

+Before reporting issues, please check:
+- [ ] Running with dry-run mode first
+- [ ] Nginx ingress metrics endpoint is accessible
+- [ ] Kubernetes metrics server is installed
+- [ ] RBAC permissions are properly configured
+- [ ] Configuration file is valid YAML

 ## 📄 License